angel-vladov/idea-jquery-templates/README.md

 ### Available templates
 List with available templates abbreviations:

-* `jqapp` - Generates a jquery app module (_for .vue files_)
+* `jqapp` - Generates a jQuery app module
 * `jqpluginp` - Creates a prototypical jQuery plugin

 #### jqapp
-Entry point for you jQuery app where you can add appwide configurations and methods.
+Entry point for your jQuery app.
+You can add appwide configurations and methods.

 #### jqpluginp
 Creates a prototypical jQuery plugin with a controller.
 The controller will be exposed in `data`.